-- A total of 90 credit hours*, including eight core courses and five formal 500 level courses.
+- A total of 90 credit hours*, including seven core courses and five formal 500 level courses.

-- A 1 credit professional development course, MTH492, taken during the first fall semester in the Ph.D. program.
-(Only for classes entering Fall 2018 and later.)
+- A 1 credit professional development course, MATH 492, taken during the first fall semester in the PhD program.
+(Only for classes entering fall 2018 and later.)

-- A 1 credit current topics in math course, MTH493, taken during the second fall semester in the Ph.D. program.
-(Only for classes entering Fall 2017 and later.)
+- A 1 credit current topics in math course, MATH 483, taken during the second fall semester in the PhD program.
+(Only for classes entering fall 2017 and later.)

 *Students can transfer up to 30 credits for a master's degree earned elsewhere.

 Students will be awarded an MA in mathematics once prelims are passed and the master's program form is completed.
-(See Joan for the necessary forms)
+(See Cynthia Spencer for the necessary forms.)

 Students may also be asked to participate in the graduate students seminars.